 Year 7 Music Scheme

 Colfe’s offers a unique Music Scheme for all pupils in Year 7 to promote active participation and regular performance opportunities for all, regardless of previous musical experience.
-Every pupil in Year 7 either sings or receives free group instrumental tuition on a variety of instruments from the double bass to the flute for the entire year.
-Singers are expected to attend weekly choir rehearsals whilst instrumentals attend weekly rehearsals for the Year 7 Band.
+A number of Year 7 pupils receive free group instrumental tuition on a variety of instruments from the double bass to the flute throughout the year.
+These pupils attend weekly rehearsals for the Year 7 Band and all pupils are invited to join the Year 7 Choir.
 At the end of every term, pupils perform in a special Year 7 concert where parents and staff are invited to celebrate their progress and success.
 Many pupils continue their music lessons beyond Y7 and go on to join one of our many musical ensembles.

 Pupils at Colfe’s have the opportunity to perform in a range of musical ensembles across several styles.
 Ensembles are led by musical specialists and repertoire is carefully selected to both challenge and inspire students.

 - String Quartet

 - String Orchestra

 - Symphony Orchestra

 Information about these courses can be found on our Academic Music page.